The Psychology of Colour in Office DesignA great deal of thought and planning goes into the layout and colour scheme of your office.

 After all, the average worker spends about 8 hours a day in an environment that has been carefully crafted to maximize their productivity and wellbeing.

-There is a method of implementing these colours in a way that subconsciously effects your mood and actions, this is called Colour Psychology.
+There is a method of implementing these colours that subconsciously affect your mood and actions, called Colour Psychology.
 This technique is widely used in marketing and branding to influence consumers but is not always considered an important factor during the office design process.

 The importance and impact of colour in Office Design.